lklic/idios/README.md

 ### Architecture

-The [development compose file](./docker/docker-compose.yml) contains the core components of idios: a standalone Milvus deployment with the required etcd and minio services, the api service, the worker service, and the rabbitmq service.
-It also includes attu, a web UI for Milvus.
+The [development compose file](./docker/docker-compose.dev.yml) contains the core components of idios: a standalone Milvus deployment with the required etcd and minio services, the api service, the worker service, and the rabbitmq service. rabbitmq is configured to serve its management web UI.
+The development compose file also includes attu, a web UI for Milvus.

 The api and worker service share a common image, including the [dependencies](./api/requirements.txt) of